seththoenen/chef-automate-elasticsearch-cluster/instructions.md

         }
         ```

-5. Cap the RabbitMQ queue to 100,000 with the following steps:
+6. Cap the RabbitMQ queue to 100,000 with the following steps:

     Note: you may have to elevate to the root user (i.e. `su root`) or log in as root in order for these to complete properly.

     ```bash
     export PATH=/opt/delivery/embedded/bin:$PATH
     rabbitmqctl set_policy -p /insights max_length '(data-collector)' '{"max-length":100000}' --apply-to queues
-    ```

-6. Reconfigure Chef Automate

-    ```bash
-    sudo automate-ctl reconfigure
     ```